About

 Director of Transformation

-Holding a PhD in regenerative economics, Julia’s work spans both public and private sectors, from leading healthcare innovation at NHS UK to redesigning systems for global organisations like Adidas.
-She has held senior roles at agencies including Engine Service Design, Idea Couture and Livework.
+Holding a PhD in Regenerative Economics, Julia’s career spans public and private sectors, from leading healthcare innovation at the NHS UK to redesigning public services for the City of Cologne and developing transformation strategies for global brands such as Adidas.
+She has held senior roles at agencies including Engine Service Design, Idea Couture and Livework, where she guided organisations through deep transformation in the face of complex change.

-In addition to her consultancy work, Julia teaches at Technische Hochschule KISD Cologne, exploring how design can address ecological and societal challenges and a post-growth world.
+Alongside her consulting practice, Julia has been teaching at Technische Hochschule Köln (KISD), where she explores how design and systems thinking can address the intertwined ecological, economic and societal challenges of a post-growth world.

 Marizanne Knoesen